gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 in their hair.
 The Darpani looked clanless, probably on the run from a slave judgment.

 The Karabandi moved like a big cat.
-He did not sneak around---he just drifted like a piece of wood minding its own business in the middle of a stream.
+He did not sneak around—he just drifted like a piece of wood minding its own business in the middle of a stream.
 I could almost smell the trouble boiling off him, so I had a quiet word with the Master of Stables.
-Putting a couple of half-wits in uniform as decoys was one of Oro his old tricks---it tickled me to use it.
+Putting a couple of half-wits in uniform as decoys was one of Oro his old tricks—it tickled me to use it.

 And sure enough, not long past moonrise, the Karabandi his snoring suddenly stopped.
 A couple of minutes later there was a bit of grunting as the Darpani